viktorbezdek/awesome-github-projects/README.md

 ## Mustache

-- [redkubes/otomi-core](https://github.com/redkubes/otomi-core) - Application Platform for Kubernetes
+- [linode/apl-core](https://github.com/linode/apl-core) - Application Platform for LKE (and any other conformant K8s)

 ## Nix